wanman/mailcow/README.md

 fufix
 =====
-A Mailserver installer for Debian and Debian based distributions.
+A Mailserver installer for **Debian and Debian based distributions**.
-This installer is permanently tested on Debians stable branch but is reported to run on newer branches, too.
+This installer is permanently **tested on Debians stable branch** but is reported to run on newer branches, too.
 Debian Squeeze (old-stable) is not supported.

 ## Introduction
 A summary of what software is installed with which features enabled.